dozmus/csar/design-docs/Interim Report & Risk Assessment.md

 Project Code Parser:
 The project code will be parsed (currently only Java 8 is supported).
-This is after csar query is parsed because it typically takes longer, and an invalid csar query terminates the system.
+This is after csar query is parsed because typically it takes longer, and an invalid csar query causes early.
 It will also perform some code validation because the Java 8 ANTLR4 grammar relies on post-processing for correctness.

 Code Post-processors:
-The parsed project code is post-processed to get us information we may need for searching, which we do not possess already.
+The parsed project code is post-processed for extra information which may be needed for searching.
-This currently includes type hierarchy resolving and overridden methods resolving.
-This will also map method usages to method definitions (unimplemented).
+This includes type hierarchy resolving, overridden methods resolving, and mapping method usages to method definitions (unimplemented).

 Search:
 The parsed project code is searched using the visitor design pattern.